 This can partly be accomplished by opting for stand-alone options or smaller option packages, such as the Sport Package versus the Fully Loaded Package.
 This could, however, mean ordering a car and waiting for it to be built rather than buying it off a lot from a dealer’s inventory.

-Where the Mini Cooper Convertible does justify its price is with its sharp interior, its almost-the-best performance and its pure convertible experience.
+Where the Cooper S Convertible does justify its price is with its sharp interior, its almost-the-best performance and its pure convertible experience.
 It’s a car where, yeah, you may have to explain to your neighbors why you spent so much money on it, but thanks to its strengths you’ll do so with a smile on your face.
-It’s hard to justify any car with an options list as expensive as the Mini Cooper’s, but this little Mini Cooper almost-roadster can just pull it off.
+It’s hard to justify any car with an options list as expensive as the Mini’s, but the Cooper S Convertible can just pull it off.